MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/integration-overview.md

 #### Recommended solution

-This scenario is best implemented by dual-write integration framework.
+This scenario is best implemented by dual-write.

-- A customer calls customer support and requests to increase their credit limit from $2,000 to $5,000.
+- A customer calls customer support and wants to increase their credit limit from $2,000 to $5,000.
-- A customer support representative creates a ticket in Dynamics 365 for Customer Service.
+- A customer support representative creates a ticket in Dynamics 365 Customer Service.
-- This ticket gets assigned to the sales unit.
+- This ticket is assigned to the sales unit.
-- A sales representative from the sales unit analyzes the request and approves the request.
+- A sales representative from the sales unit reviews and approves the request.
-- This results in the increase of credit limit of the customer to $5,000 in Dynamics 365 Sales.
+- This result is the increase of credit limit of the customer to $5,000 in Dynamics 365 Sales.
-- The revised credit limit reflects in Dynamics 365 Finance and operations applications.
+- The credit limit in the Finance and operations app is updated to $5,000.
 - The sales representative responds to the ticket and resolves it.
 - The customer receives an email about the increased credit limit.